-It is worth noting that the measured α rate from α activity can also be used to roughly estimate the minimum age of the artefact.
-In this case α rate was 9.6 ± 0.1 counts/ks and the consequently calculated α contribution to the annual dose is 1.4 ± 0.7 mGy/year, considering a wide range for k (k = 0.10 ± 0.05) and moisture (F = 0.8 ± 0.2 and W = 0.1 ± 0.1) values reported in the general literature [13].
-Moreover, by setting arbitrarily – albeit reasonably – the Potassium content at K = 2 ± 2% and the cosmic ray contribution at 160 ± 160 µGy/year [13, 38, 42-44], a total annual dose interval of 0.4-9.2 mGy/year is obtained for the studied sample, considering the ± 2σ range; this result is in accordance with the values found in literature for the neighbouring area.
-The annual dose range can be reduced by measuring also k value and Potassium content (if the powder amount is sufficient, as around 40 mg are needed for ICP-OES analysis); in this case it was not necessary, since the results obtained by means of α counting were adequate to answer the authentication issue.
+It is worth noting that the measured α rate from the α activity can also be used to roughly estimate the minimum age of the artefact.
+In this case, the α rate was 9.6 ± 0.1 counts/ks, and the subsequently calculated α contribution to the annual dose was 1.4 ± 0.7 mGy/year, considering a wide range for k (k = 0.10 ± 0.05) and moisture (F = 0.8 ± 0.2 and W = 0.1 ± 0.1) values reported in the general literature [13].
+Moreover, by setting the potassium content arbitrarily, albeit reasonably, to K = 2 ± 2% and the cosmic ray contribution to 160 ± 160 µGy/year [13], [38], [42]-[44], a total annual dose interval of 0.4–9.2 mGy/year was obtained for the studied sample, taking the ± 2σ range into account.
+This result is in accordance with the values found in the literature for the neighbouring area.
+The annual dose range can be reduced by also measuring the k value and potassium content (if the amount of powder is sufficient, as around 40 mg is needed for ICP-OES analysis).
+In this case, it was not necessary since the results obtained by means of α counting were adequate to address the authentication issue.
 In fact, considering a value of ED-2σ and the maximum annual dose in the new range, the minimum age found was about 700 years.

-In both cases, by means of α counting or referring to the literature, the results led to a compatibility of the TL measurements with an artefact that was lastly fired in a period prior to the European arrival in America.
-Nothing can be said about a more precise timeframe attribution because, considering the minimum annual dose in the range, all the sub-periods in the Caribbean early ceramic age are possible.
-It must be stressed out that an authentication does not provide an age (expressed as date ± error), but allows only to confirm or deny the hypothesis of the experts attributing the artefact to a specific historical period.
+In both cases, by means of α counting or referring to the literature, the results led to a compatibility with the TL measurements of an artefact that was last fired in a period prior to the arrival of Europeans in the Americas.
+It is not possible to identify a more precise timeframe attribution because, in terms of the minimum annual dose in the range, all the sub-periods in the early Caribbean ceramic age are possible.
+It must be stressed that authentication does not provide an age (expressed as date ± error) but only allows the confirmation or denial of the hypothesis of the experts attributing the artefact to a specific historical period.

 CONCLUSIONS

-The improvements brought about in the thermoluminescence dating laboratory at the University of Torino allowed to perform faster and more automated measurements, but always tailored on the specific artefact under investigation.
-The approach for dating starts with a representative sampling in situ and a flexible chemical pre-treatment, if needed.
-The new irradiation systems consent to collect more data in the same amount of operating time, enlarging the dataset employed for the statistical treatment.
+The improvements made in the thermoluminescence dating laboratory at the University of Torino have enabled measurements to be conducted faster and using more automated methods, but they are always tailored to the specific artefact under investigation.
+The approach to dating starts with a representative sampling in situ and a flexible chemical pre-treatment, if needed.
+The new irradiation systems allow more data to be collected in the same amount of operating time, enlarging the dataset employed for statistical treatment.

 Analyses of brick samples from the rescue excavation site in Trino led to a dating result with less than 10 % of sigma for the tomb and 15 % of sigma for the brick flooring.
-In the first case the realisation appears to be contemporary or subsequent to the XIV century and a reuse of building material is evident for a part of the construction.
-For the adjacent flooring, the archaeological hypothesis of a more recent construction was proved, it being dated at least to the XVII century AD, in accordance with radiocarbon dating of a structural wooden beam.
-Moreover, this case study permitted to verify that, when on site dosimetry is not available, it is possible in some cases to achieve good results considering as a first approximation the annual dose obtained by γ spectrometry measurements on both the powdered sample and the surrounding soil.
-Dating results aided the archaeologists to define the habitation period of the surroundings of Trino town.
+The tomb appears to be contemporary or subsequent to the fourteenth century, and the reuse of building material is evident for part of the construction.
+For the adjacent flooring, the archaeological hypothesis of a more recent construction was proved, it being dated at least to the seventeenth century AD.
+This result is in accordance with the radiocarbon dating of a structural wooden beam.
+Moreover, this case study verified that, when on-site dosimetry is not available, it is possible, in some cases, to achieve good results considering as a first approximation the annual dose obtained by γ-spectrometry measurements on both the powdered sample and the surrounding soil.
+Dating results aided the archaeologists to define the habitation period of Trino’s surroundings.